Lyapunov stability of the Euler method

-\begin{adjustwidth}{0.2in}{0.2in} ~~~~ We extend the Lyapunov stability criterion to Euler discretizations of set-valued dynamical systems.
+\begin{adjustwidth}{0.2in}{0.2in} ~~~~ We extend the Lyapunov stability criterion to Euler discretizations of differential inclusions.
 It relies on a pair of Lyapunov functions, one in continuous time and one in discrete time.
-In the context of optimization, this yields sufficient conditions for normalized gradient descent to converge to a region containing the flat minima. \end{adjustwidth} {\bf Keywords:} Differential inclusions, Euler method, Lyapunov stability. {\bf MSC 2020:} 34A60, 34D20, 37M15.
+In the context of optimization, this yields sufficient conditions for the stability of nonisolated local minima when using the Bouligand subgradient method. \end{adjustwidth} {\bf Keywords:} Differential inclusions, Euler method, Lyapunov stability. {\bf MSC 2020:} 34A60, 34D20, 37M15.